hiocas/EavesDrop/Contributions.md

 Regardless, here are some general things you can help with!

-#### Big Stuff
+### Things You Can Help With
+**Please note that for most feature improvements you'll suggest you'll need to gain some votes before we can actually implement them.**

+This will help us decide if it's actually a wanted "improvement", so we'll only implement changes the community actually wants.
+For feature requests it's a lot more loose.
 <details>
   <summary>Design</summary>

 UI/UX and Graphic Design.
 You can always take a look at our app and see if there's something in that area that could use some work.
 If you found one you can create a new Feature Improvement and describe everything there.
 </details>

-#### Small Stuff
-Please note that for modifying any of the existing content in the next categories we will need some votes to help us decide if it's actually wanted.
-For new content it's a lot more loose.
 <details>
 <summary>Tag Icons</summary>